AlbertoSinigaglia/canvas-animations/README.md

 ```

 ## Gravity
-Simple animation spawning some balls with a mass, and emulating the gravity, whitch can be changed by modifying
+Simple animation which spawns some balls with a mass, and emulating the gravity, whitch can be changed by modifying
 ```javascript
 this.gravity=0.6;
 this.friction=0.6;